mydaytrip/partner-api/source/includes/trip-api.md

 | 403         | Forbidden request - trying to get details of a booking owned by someone else. |
 | 404         | Booking not found.                                                            |

-## Update endpoint
+## Trip Update

 This endpoint is used to update minor details of an existing booking.
 If you want to change departure time or add/remove stops you need to cancel the booking and create it again as it can affect the price.
-The response of the endpoint are the details of the updated booking, in the same format as the [/details](#details-endpoint) endpoint.
+The response of the endpoint are the details of the updated booking, in the same format as the [/details](#trip-details) endpoint.

 > To update passenger details and customer note of a booked trip, use the following call: